 The Centre for Restorative Justice was formed in 1997 as a response to community concern about the over-use of incarceration in South Australia and because victims of crime at that stage were not able to engage appropriately in the functions of the criminal justice system.
-Restorative Justice focuses attention on repairing the harm victims suffer and not just punishing offenders.

-- Criminal Justice systems including:-
+Criminal Justice System

 To enhance Community capacity through embedded restorative practices and processes which strengthen individual and organisational ability to better manage conflict and tension.

 By providing the opportunity for people who have been affected by conflict to be part of the healing process

 By helping people to heal themselves as a means of preventing the occurrence, onset and re-occurrence of conflict

-- By delivering high quality training to assist individuals and organisations build capacity.
+By delivering high quality training to assist individuals and organisations build capacity.